rlivings39/learning-ai/coursera-ai-courses/advanced-learning-algorithms/README.md

 $$

 for each feature.
 This computes the **information gain** of each decision.
 This information gain can also be used as a stopping criterion for the learning algorithm.

+### Decision tree learning

+1. Start with all examples at the root
+2. Calculate information gain for all possible features, choose the one with the highest information gain
+3. Split the dataset on the selected feature and branch the tree
+4. Repeat until stopping criteria is met
+   * When a node is 100% one class
+   * When splitting reaches tree max depth.
+This can help avoid overfitting.
+   * Information gain from splits is below threshold
+   * Number of examples in a node is below threshold

+### Handling features w/ more than 2 possible values: one-hot encoding

+Features with more than 2 values we can use multiple children in your tree.

+Alternatively this can be solved by splitting your N-ary feature in N binary features where 1 means that category is true and 0 otherwise.
+Exactly one of the N features will take the value 1.

+This transformation is called a **one hot encoding**.
+Such an encoding can be used for other learning algorithms which expect numbers as inputs.

+### Decision trees with continuous valued features

+Given a continuous feature, split based on a threshold.
+A good value for the threshold can be chosen by sorting the training examples on the feature value, then use the midpoints between consecutive samples as potential thresholds.
+Choose the one with the best information gain.

+### Regression trees

+Decision trees can be generalized to predict continuous features (i.e. regression rather than classification).

+The leaf nodes in the decision tree predict the average of the members of samples reaching that leaf node.

+When choosing a feature to split we try to minimize the variance of the output variable.
+Compute the weighted mean of the variance of each bucket and subtract from the variance of the parent.
+Choose the one which maximizes this reduction in variance:

+$$
+\sigma^2_{parent} - \left(\frac{m_1}{N} * \sigma^2 + \frac{m_2}{N} * \sigma^2\right)
+$$